-The GSDCA will soon begin to implement the ZAP1 Puppy Test as part of the WUSV Harmonisation program that member clubs have approved.
+The GSDCA will implement the ZAP Character Test as part of the WUSV Harmonisation program that member clubs have approved.
 Below is an extract from the SV (German) website regarding the introduction of the character assessment in Germany.

-The ZAP puppy Test is for animals 9-13 months of age.
+The ZAP Test conducted by the GSDCA is for animals 9months to 8 years of age.

 Breeding pedigree dogs is essential for meeting society’s needs for service dogs, working dogs, sporting dogs or simply a four-legged family companion.
 Pedigree dogs are branded goods that are characterised by their unmistakable “breed-specific” features.